MacaPecha/devsite-docs/guides/manage-account/reports/available-money/withdrawal.en.md

 >
 > Important
 >
 > The generation by withdrawal is another option for generating the Available Balance report.
-It does not modify the generation that you set up from your Mercado Pago panel or via API.
-Explore the rest of the documentation to learn how you can generate your reports: from the Mercado Pago panel and through API.
+It does not modify the generation that you set up from your Mercado Libre panel or via API.
+Explore the rest of the documentation to learn how you can generate your reports: from the Mercado Libre panel and through API.

 <hr/>